MaterialI/LsSimulatorLinux/README.md

 # Assign4_300
-To compile enter: gcc -Wall -g -o
+To compile enter: gcc -Wall -g -o UnixLs UnixLs.c
+Or use make